respawnRW/writeups/pwn/oracle/README.md

 io.send(payload + b'\r\n\r\n')
 ```

-Find below the entire code that does the job done.
+Find below the entire code that gets the job done.
 The pwn script was adapted and comprehensively commented in great depth with multiple print statements during execution.
 Run it without any arguments to execute it locally or run it with REMOTE argument to have it run remotely.

 ```python
 #!/usr/bin/env python3